RobinSchmidt/RS-MET-Research/Projects/rsPy/ReadMe.txt

 studio project.
 If you don't use Projucer, change the path directly in visual studio.

+todo: re-organize directory structure to reflect the boost layout

 todo: maybe at some stage, distribute it as a proper python module...maybe AudiPy or something - should work together with NumPy/SciPy